PeterKneale/multi-tenant-grpc-postgres-row-level-security/readme.md

-# Demo of a multi-tenant application using Dapper and Postgres with Row level security
+# Demo of a multi-tenant application using Grpc, Dapper and Postgres with Row level security

 ## Create a table for use by multiple tenants